usdaud/algotradinglib.github.io/en/pedia/n/neural_network.md

-# Introduction to Neural Networks in Finance and Trading
+# Neural Networks in Finance and Trading

 ## Overview